3 walking days

 The Journey

-Leaving Aston, you walk through the estate of Culham Court where there is a deer park filled with white deer.
-Three miles later you arrive at the lovely village of Hurley.
+Leaving Aston, you walk through the estate of Culham Court where there is a park filled with white deer.
+Three miles later you arrive at the lovely village of Hurley with its two pubs and a tea shop.
 You will soon see Bisham Abbey across the river.
 It’s home to the National Sports Centre.
+Note: there is a diversion currently in place which means you will pass on the same side of the river as Bisham Abbey allowing you to visit.

 Further on is Marlow, a good place to stop for lunch as there are plenty of shops and restaurants here.
 Beyond Marlow you pass Bourne End and Cookham, where you can visit the Stanley Spencer Gallery.